Max-Wraith-Whiting/Clunk-Lang/README.md

 The compiler is a single pass compiler, electing to avoid an intermediate form (AST or what have you).

 This is based on the book, [Crafting Interpreters](https://craftinginterpreters.com/), by Robert Nystrom.

+# Installation
+Simply download the repo and use the **make** utility to build the project.